martinmicunda/martinmicunda.github.io/_posts/2015-10-19-how-to-start-writing-unit-tests-with-es6-angular-1x-and-jspm.md

 ```

 ###2.
 We use PhantomJS as our headless test browser so we need to add polyfill to fix [issue](https://github.com/ariya/phantomjs/issues/10522) with `Function.bind()` that is not supported by PhantomJS 1.x.
-The `bind()` function is use by SystemJS and it also might be use in other libraries so is good idea to include this polyfill with PhantomJS 1.x.
+The `bind()` function is use by SystemJS and it might be use in other libraries so it is good idea to include this polyfill with PhantomJS 1.x.

 I also like to use tiny [`jasmine-async-sugar`](https://github.com/tomastrajan/jasmine-async-sugar) library that enhance testing of async (promise) functionality in Angular 1.X applications.
 To give you quick taste have look on the follow code: